You need a valid Yukon hunting licence if you want to hunt in the Yukon unless you are one of the exceptions.

 You're a Yukon resident if:

-- you are a Canadian citizen;
+- you are a Canadian citizen or permanent resident;

-- your primary residence is in Yukon for at least 12 months before applying for a licence; and
+- your primary residence is in the Yukon for at least 12 months before applying for a licence; and

-If you reside in Yukon but leave for school, work or medical reasons, you may qualify for a resident hunting licence.
+If you reside in the Yukon but leave for school, work or medical reasons, you may qualify for a resident hunting licence.
 Visit a Department of Environment office to complete a residency exemption declaration form.

 Non-residents need to hunt with an outfitter or special guide.